cirosantilli/china-dictatorship/FAQ.md

 1. You can't do anything about it.

+    I don't like this argument, but in the end, this is what all politics comes down to: power.

+    I recognize that in that sense, I may be similar to the CCP.

 ## You are not Chinese, you have been brainwashed by the USA know nothing about China

 I don't doubt that you know more about China than me.